-When a massive earthquake flattened the Italian town of Amatrice in 2016, killing almost 300 people, a young German Shepherd named Kaos was one of the first responders to the scene.
+When a massive earthquake flattened the Italian town of Amatrice, killing almost 300 people, a young German Shepherd named Kaos was one of the first responders.
 Along with his human, Fabiano Ettore, Kaos tirelessly dug through the rubble searching for victims, many of whom were pulled to safety owing to his efforts.
-When an aftershock ravaged a nearby town months later, Kaos and Ettore once again fled right into the danger, leading to Kaos’ eventual recognition as Italy’s “Hero Dog.”
+When an aftershock ravaged a nearby town months later, Kaos and Ettore again raced to the scene, cementing Kaos’ reputation as Italy’s “Hero Dog.”

-If there’s one upside to this horrific story, it’s that Italy might finally be ready to shore up its lax animal cruelty laws.
-“Kaos’ death has touched the conscience of the Italian people,” one lawmaker, Michela Brambilla, told the Associated Press, sharing her hopes that this tragedy would encourage the rest of Italy’s cabinet to support her drive for stronger animal cruelty laws.
-The Italian police have also opened an investigation, which will hopefully catch the perpetrator and send a strong message that such a barbaric practice will no longer be tolerated.
+If there’s one upside to this horrific story, it’s that Italy might finally be ready to shore up its notoriously lax animal cruelty laws.
+“Kaos’ death has touched the conscience of the Italian people,” one lawmaker, Michela Brambilla, told the Associated Press, sharing her hopes that this tragedy would serve as a public wake-up call to the urgent need of finally ending this barbaric practice.

 Oggi ti riportano a casa amico mio!!!!
 Ti riportano dalla tua Kira e kora…. oggi tornerai nei tuoi luoghi… tornerai…

 Posted by Fabiano Ettorre on Wednesday, September 5, 2018